maitkaa/rpm-build/README.md

-# Custom RPM Build Action
+# RPM Build Action

-This GitHub Action builds RPM packages using a custom spec template and RPM macros.
-It's designed to work with PHP applications and supports customizable build environments.
+This GitHub Action builds RPM packages using a custom spec template.
+It's designed to work with various applications and supports customizable build environments.

 ## Features